 I plan on using small toothpicks with cute flags that label each dish.
-For larger parties, having a small card that lists the ingredients and cooking conditions near the dish itself is a welcomed site for anyone with food allergies or intolerances.
+For larger parties, having a small card that lists the ingredients and cooking conditions near the dish itself is a welcomed sight for anyone with food allergies or intolerances.

 Keeping grill clean/food separated

 Here at Lauren’s Hope, we love to grill, and since there are several food allergies and intolerances in the office, we have a separate grill for gluten-free girls like myself.
 Since buns are always way more delicious toasted on the grill and since meat is always tastier when it’s marinated, it’s important that when you’re cooking for someone with food allergies/intolerances that your grill either be cleaned or that person’s food be grilled elsewhere to avoid picking up any gluten or allergen that might still be on the surface.

 For instance, gluten is sticky, and it can get into the porous surfaces of your grill.
 So making sure grill and cooking surfaces are thoroughly scrubbed and cleaned is very important.
 Some of the biggest culprits for hiding gluten are: